Chaedini: Etymology

 Common Germanic *xaiþ- becomes Hed- in the Scandinavian languages.
 Possible locations of the Chaideinoi have therefore been proposed at Hedemark in Norway or, if the east of Scandia is actually Finland, in Dalarna and Gästrikland of Sweden, both of which regions contain a high concentration of Hed- names.

-The descriptive nature of the name provides a clue as why they do not appear in such strong sources as Tacitus.
+The descriptive nature of the name provides a clue as to why they do not appear in such strong sources as Tacitus.
 They must have had one or more other names, reflecting ethnic or political organization.
 As used, Chaideinoi would be synonymous with a possible meaning of *mannaz as "country people" (see also mannus).